International Swimming League: Technical Rules

 All the matches are composed of four clubs. and take place on two days, with two two-hour long sessions including two short breaks in each.
 Each club is composed of a minimum of 24 and a maximum of 28 athletes, 12 Men and 12 Women are permitted to swim individual events while an additional 2 male & 2 female athletes may be included in a Team roster as Relay only swimmers.
 In each event, all the clubs competing must line up two athletes (and also two teams in the relays).

 A standard ISL match takes place during two days.
-Each day consists of three 30-35 minute sessions, divided by two 10 minute breaks.
+Each day consists of three 30–35-minute sessions, divided by two 10-minute breaks.
 Each day two adjacent lanes are randomly assigned to each club where the swimmers shall race in the lanes until the end of each competition day.
 On Day 1 if a club has been assigned outside lanes (7&8 or 1&2), the next day the club shall be guaranteed central lanes (3&4 or 5&6) and vice versa.

 Team line-ups are submitted prior to each competition session.
 These line-ups can be changed and adjusted during the scheduled, the teams will be allowed to submit changes twice during the day at certain moments when the organization will allow this (before each break).

 A match consists of 39 races, including 32 individual events, 5 Relays and 2 Skin races, which are open only for the 12 swimmers that have participated in individual events.
 In addition, if two or more clubs tie in points at the end of the match, an additional mixed medley 4x50 relay shall take place between these clubs’ representatives.
 All athletes are allowed to participate in this relay.
 The winner of this relay shall stand higher in the final match rankings than the other club that swam in the relay.

 Points are awarded to the teams at the end of each match as follows.

 In 2019, the two American and European teams with the highest number of points after the regular championship, qualify for the Final.
 If two or more clubs are tied after the regular championship, additional criteria are used to determine the winner.

 The scoring for each individual event is as follows (relays races score double the points):

 Relay races

 A particular points scoring system has been introduced for relay races, which score double points than individual events.
-In order to force athletes to put their best forward every time they step on the blocks and to avoid a lack of engagement, minimum time standards have been established.
+To force athletes to put their best forward every time they step on the blocks and to avoid a lack of engagement, minimum time standards have been established.